alpqr/imgui-qt3d/README.md

 Also a good example for integrating any foreign engine that streams vertex/index data.

 Tested with qt3d/dev.
 Should work with 5.10 and 5.9 too but those have not been tested.
-BackToFront sorting (needed for correct window stacking) got fixed recently in qt3d/5.9 by https://codereview.qt-project.org/#/c/208573/ and will take some time to trickle down to 5.10 and dev.